 Medicare is coverage from the federal government for civilian Americans over 65 or under 65 with certain health conditions.
 This coverage is for non-VA doctors, facilities, and hospitals.
 VA is coverage for ex-military to be used VA facilities.

 Is there a limit to the number of years that you can receive VA benefits?

 No, there is not typically a limit of years for your VA benefits.

 The Medicare Part A deductible is for the hospital portion of Medicare.
 It’s a per-occurrence deductible, and you pay it for each new hospital benefit period.
 In , the deductible is $1,600.

 Getting Help with VA Coverage and Medicare

-We know there is a lot to unpack when it comes to combining your government coverage with Medicare.
+We know there is a lot to unpack when combining your government coverage with Medicare.
 Fortunately, there is help.
 Our licensed agents are well versed and specialize in Medicare.
 They can help evaluate your situation, and help you make the best decision for your needs.